rucio/rucio/doc/source/client_howto.rst

     - Download datasets from tape
         Wen
     - Restrictions to access datasets on tape
-        Vincent
+        .. todo:: TBD: Restrictions to access datasets on tape

 ``Creating data``
 -----------------
     - General Workflow for creating data
 There 2 ways to create data on the Grid.
 - The first one is by using Panda.
 The Panda jobs will create output data that are copied to some temporary areas (they can be identified by their name that ends with SCRATHDISK, e.g. FZK-LCG2_SCRATCHDISK).
 Rucio ensures that the data are kept on this area for 2 weeks, but after that period they can disappear are anytime.
 - The second method is to upload files with Rucio.
 The typical use case is that you produced locally some files, but want to share it with some other persons, or you want to run over these files using Distributed Analysis tools like Panda.
 For this you need to upload the files into a dataset on some Rucio Storage element (RSE).
 It can be done with rucio upload.
 Rucio will take care of registering the files into the rucio catalog and to physically upload the files on the Rucio Storage Element you choose.
 Once the dataset is successfully uploaded, you can use all the rucio features on it (transfer, deletion...).
 You can find below one example how to use rucio upload :
 TBD Cedric

     - Which name should I give to my files and dataset